aridiosilva/DesignPrinciplesAndPatterns/README.md

 ````

-The following *Java source code* example below shows how we can use *Generic Type* or *Parameterized Type* to get the way where the *logOn method* can be extended with many different types of modems without requiring modification:
+The following *Java source code* example below shows how we can use *Generic Type* (named also *Parameterized Type*) to get the way where the *logOn method* can be extended with many different types of modems without requiring modification:

 ```java
 public class Modem< M > {